Last Updated on December 19, 2020 by Rakesh Gupta

 Screenshot for your reference (transcript of the video):

 Ya, I know!
-Looks, and is, pretty complex to build a Lookup kind of field in Lightning Flow.
+Looks, and is, pretty complex to build a Lookup kind of field in Salesforce Flow.

 You may be wondering – can I achieve the aforementioned solution using just one field with a better outcome?